MSNBC to Host 2020 Democratic Primary Gun-Policy Forum on Anniversary of Vegas Shootings

 MSNBC will host a forum with the 2020 presidential candidates focusing exclusively on gun violence.

-The network announced Thursday morning that MSNBC anchor Craig Melvin will moderate the gun policy-centric event in Las Vegas, Nevada on Oct.
-2, the two-year anniversary of a deadly shooting at a country-music festival in the city that left more than 60 people dead.
+The network announced Thursday morning that MSNBC anchor Craig Melvin will moderate the gun policy-centric event in Las Vegas on Oct.
+2, the two-year anniversary of the mass shooting at a country-music festival in the city that left more than 60 people dead.

 The forum will feature all ten Democratic candidates who qualified for the third presidential debate: former Vice President Joe Biden, Sens.
 Bernie Sanders, Elizabeth Warren, Kamala Harris, Cory Booker, Amy Klobuchar, former Rep. Beto O’Rourke, Mayor Pete Buttigieg, former HUD Sec.
 Julian Castro, and businessman Andrew Yang.